ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

  |     212     | 1     | 1     | D     |
  |     212     | 2     | 2     | A     |
  |      86     | 2     | 4     | A     |

+- **`ptable_10_5`**: A sample perturbation table (`pandas.DataFrame`) that defines the cell key perturbation rules.
+This specific table applies the ’10 to 5 rule’, which means a suppression threshold of *10* and rounding to the nearest *5*.
+In other words, this ptable will remove all cells under *10*, and round all others to the nearest *5*.

 Example rows of a ptable are shown below:

  | pcv  | ckey  | pvalue |